Graph neural network: Architecture

-It has been demonstrated that GNNs cannot be more expressive than the Weisfeiler–Lehman Graph Isomorphism Test.
+It has been demonstrated that GNNs cannot be more expressive than the Weisfeiler–Leman Graph Isomorphism Test.
 In practice, this means that there exist different graph structures (e.g., molecules with the same atoms but different bonds) that cannot be distinguished by GNNs.
 More powerful GNNs operating on higher-dimension geometries such as simplicial complexes can be designed.
 As of 2022, whether or not future architectures will overcome the message passing primitive is an open research question.

 Message passing layers

 Message passing layers are permutation-equivariant layers mapping a graph into an updated representation of the same graph.
 Formally, they can be expressed as message passing neural networks (MPNNs).

 Let $G = (V,E)$ be a graph, where $V$ is the node set and $E$ is the edge set.
 Let $N_u$ be the neighbourhood of some node $u \in V$.
 Additionally, let $\mathbf{x}_u$ be the features of node $u \in V$, and $\mathbf{e}_{uv}$ be the features of edge $(u, v) \in E$.
 An MPNN layer can be expressed as follows:

 where $\phi$ and $\psi$ are differentiable functions (e.g., artificial neural networks), and $\bigoplus$ is a permutation invariant aggregation operator that can accept an arbitrary number of inputs (e.g., element-wise sum, mean, or max).
 In particular, $\phi$ and $\psi$ are referred to as update and message functions, respectively.
 Intuitively, in an MPNN computational block, graph nodes update their representations by aggregating the messages received from their neighbours.

 The outputs of one or more MPNN layers are node representations $\mathbf{h}_u$ for each node $u \in V$ in the graph.
 Node representations can be employed for any downstream task, such as node/graph classification or edge prediction.

 Graph nodes in an MPNN update their representation aggregating information from their immediate neighbours.
 As such, stacking $n$ MPNN layers means that one node will be able to communicate with nodes that are at most $n$ "hops" away.
 In principle, to ensure that every node receives information from every other node, one would need to stack a number of MPNN layers equal to the graph diameter.
 However, stacking many MPNN layers may cause issues such as oversmoothing and oversquashing.
 Oversmoothing refers to the issue of node representations becoming indistinguishable.
 Oversquashing refers to the bottleneck that is created by squeezing long-range dependencies into fixed-size representations.
 Countermeasures such as skip connections (as in residual neural networks), gated update rules and jumping knowledge can mitigate oversmoothing.
 Modifying the final layer to be a fully-adjacent layer, i.e., by considering the graph as a complete graph, can mitigate oversquashing in problems where long-range dependencies are required.

 Other "flavours" of MPNN have been developed in the literature, such as graph convolutional networks and graph attention networks, whose definitions can be expressed in terms of the MPNN formalism.